 The Mesh Power Save Level subfield is 1 bit in length and indicates whether the mesh STA’s peer-specific mesh power mode will be deep sleep mode or light sleep mode after the successful completion of the frame exchange sequence.

-When the Power Management field in the Frame Control field in the frame is 1, the following applies:
+When the Power Management subfield in the Frame Control field in the frame is 1, the following applies:

 In individually addressed Mesh Data frames, a value of 0 indicates that the mesh STA’s peer-specific mesh power mode for the recipient mesh STA will be light sleep mode (see 13.14.8.4 (Operation in light sleep mode for a mesh peering)).
 In individually addressed Mesh Data frames, a value of 1 indicates that the mesh STA’s peer-specific mesh power mode for the recipient mesh STA will be deep sleep mode (see 13.14.8.5 (Operation in deep sleep mode for a mesh peering)).